SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 <p align="center"><img src="../images/quadruped_mov.gif" width="69%" height="70%"></p>

-Outside of research, I like to travel, play tennis, write, and most of all spend time with my wife.
+Outside of research, I like to travel, play tennis, write, and most of all spend time with my wife ❤️